ngm/ApleT/docs/variability-implementation-techniques.rst

     @customer2
-    Scenario: User adds a todo with a description Given the user has input the label 'Take over the world' And the user has input the description 'Same as every night' When the user submits the todo
+    Scenario: User adds a todo with a description Given the user has input the label 'Take over the world' And the user has input the description 'Same thing we do every night' When the user submits the todo
         Then the todo should be added to the user's todolist